BoltzExchange/channel-creation-plugin/README.md

 lightningd --plugin ~/path/to/channel-creation.py
 ```

-If the plugin started correctly you should see this message in the logs of c-lightning:
+If the plugin started correctly, you should see this message in the logs of c-lightning:

 ```
 INFO plugin-channel-creation.py: Started channel-creation plugin